cython/cython/docs/src/userguide/glossary.rst

 .. glossary::

    Extension type
-      "Extension type" can refer to either a Cython class defined with ``cdef class`` or more generally to any Python type that is ultimately defined as a C struct (including most of the built-in types).
+      "Extension type" can refer to either a Cython class defined with ``cdef class`` or more generally to any Python type that is ultimately implemented as a native C struct (including the built-in types like `int` or `dict`).

    Dynamic allocation
    Heap allocation